 Are you still in a bit of a love affair with smoking or vaping?
 Well, if you're super into smoking, what I am about to say probably isn't for you.
 I have helped over 10,000 people become happy, healthy, non-smokers.
 And I'm also a former pack and a half a day smoker.
-So if you are feeling a bit worn down and owned by your relationship to smoking or vaping and you're feeling enslaved in this relationship, here's the good news…
+So if you are feeling a bit worn down and enslaved by your relationship to smoking or vaping and you're feeling trapped in this relationship, here's the good news…

 I will get clients in my office or people who ask me about my online smoking cessation program Smokefree123.
 And they will admit that even though they’re sick or even though there's something wrong with them because of their smoking that they love smoking.

 So we have this guilt as smokers, but then we have this part of our brain that's telling us, “I love it.”
 I will often say to these smokers, “Well, what do you love about smoking?
 You know, I'm curious, tell me.”
 And then they tell me that they don’t honestly know why they love it.

 It's very interesting, but when we really think about it, when we really allow ourselves that space to say, “Okay, I love smoking, but what do I love about it?”, we actually start to see things differently.
 A lot of the love actually isn't love, but it's just things like our habit of smoking -or we're just used to it- or we associate smoking with other things that we like.
 It’s actually not the smoking part of it that we like at all.

 So if you own it, you take away the guilt.
 Which then allows you to see smoking for what it is-a controlling, inconvenient nuisance.